Not a member but want to buy a copy? You'll need to create a free My APA account to purchase. Create account

 About the Author

-Ben is an Associate Planner with the City of Champaign, practicing primarily in the areas of land use and active transportation.
-He was the project manager for Walk Champaign, Champaign's first pedestrian plan, and is currently heavily involved with Zone Champaign, the first comprehensive update to Champaign's zoning ordinance since 1996.
+Ben is the the Zoning Administrator for the City of Champaign.
+Prior to 2021, he served the City as an Associate Planner, practicing primarily in the areas of land use and active transportation.
+He was the project manager for Walk Champaign, Champaign's first pedestrian plan, and was currently heavily involved with Zone Champaign, the first comprehensive update to Champaign's zoning ordinance since 1996.
 Ben serves as a member of the APA-IL Legislative Committee.
+Ben also teaches land use law for both the Department of Urban and Regional Planning and the College of Law at UIUC.